🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the percentage of household income spent on different categories in 2000 and 2020 in a particular country.
+The table shows the two age groups participating in the marathon from 2008 to 2012.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The table below shows information about the population of New Zealand from 2011 to 2012 by age group.
-Summarize the formation by selecting and reporting the main features and make comparisons where relevant.
+The table shows the two age groups participating in the marathon from 2008 to 2012.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All